rseed-koflab/.github/profile/README.md

 ## Welcome to RSEED on GitHub 👋

-Research Software Engineering and Economic Data (RSEED) is a subsection at KOF Lab, at the Swiss Economic Institute at ETH in Zurich, which aims to become a competence hub for research projects that embrace a data and programming driven approach to analysis.
+Research Software Engineering and Economic Data (RSEED) is a subdivision of the KOF Lab at the Swiss Institute of Economics at the ETH in Zurich, which aims to become a competence centre for research projects that take a data and programming driven approach to analysis.

-Check out our Website www.rseed.ch and don't forget to [subscribe to our Newsletter](https://kof.ethz.ch/en/the-institute/kof-divisions/research-division-kof-lab/rseed/subscription.html) for quarterly updates
+Check out our website: www.rseed.ch and don't forget to [subscribe to our newsletter](https://kof.ethz.ch/en/the-institute/kof-divisions/research-division-kof-lab/rseed/subscription.html) for quarterly updates!

 <!--